Great Parks of the Southwest

 Day 2 - California Zephyr to Grand Junction

 When you awake this morning, the California Zephyr will be traveling through the Colorado Rockies.
 Enjoy the spectacular scenery from the comfort of your onboard accommodations, the Sightseer Lounge, or over a meal in the Dining Car.
 The train is scheduled to arrive in Grand Junction at 4:10 pm.
-Upon arrival, we'll board our waiting motorcoach for the scenic drive through red rock canyon country to Moab, our home base for the next two nights.
+Upon arrival, we'll board our waiting motorcoach and transfer to our hotel.
 There will be time to freshen up before a festive welcome dinner this evening.
-Overnight Moab.
+Overnight Grand Junction.
 (B, L, D)

 Day 3 - Colorado River Float Trip / Arches National Park

 Our day of adventure begins after breakfast, as we board our rafts for a leisurely float trip down the Colorado River, framed by red rock cliffs that mark the southern boundary of Arches National Park.
 After a delicious lunch, we will tour Arches National Park, appropriately named for its 2,000+ natural sandstone arches, fins, spires, and balancing rocks found within the confines of this 76,000-acre property.
 Keep an eye out for the Park's most popular attractions: Delicate Arch, the symbol of Utah, and Landscape Arch, the longest natural arch in the world.
 After our visit, we return to the hotel for an evening at leisure.
 Overnight Moab.
 (B, L)